Peter Johnson (architect): Awards and recognition

 In 1964, Johnson was awarded the Royal Australian Institute of Architects Wilkinson Award for his Chatswood Residence.

-In 1979, Johnson received the Officer of the Order of Australia and was promoted to Companion of the Order of Australia in 2002.
+In 1979, Johnson received the Officer of the Order of Australia for service to architecture and was promoted to Companion of the Order of Australia in 2002.

+In 1985 he was presented with the RAIA Gold Medal by the Australian Institute of Architects.

 In 1987, the architectural archive of the National Library, Canberra was named the Peter Johnson Architectural Archive.

 In the late 1990s, UTS named their new home of Faculty of Design, Architecture and Building the Peter Johnson Building.